Swami Ramdas: Anandashram, Kasargod: 1928-1931

 After several years of wandering, Swami Ramdas settled down on 3 June 1928 in a small Ashram in Kasargod built for him by his devotees; it consisted of a single room and an open verandah.
 It was here that Krishnabai, his important disciple, met him.
 A young widow desperate to find a Guru who would give her spiritual liberation, Krishnabai accepted the Ram mantra from Swami Ramdas and began her spiritual journey under his guidance.
 She began calling Swami Ramdas 'Papa' when she found that Swami Ramdas's daughter addressed him this way; later on, Swami Ramdas became 'Papa' to most of his devotees.

-By the time a year had passed, Mother Krishnaba as she would be later known, had left her two children and had become a permanent resident of the Ashram in order to complete her spiritual training.
+Within a year, Mother Krishnabai—as she would be later known—left her two children in the care of relatives and became a permanent resident of the Ashram in order to complete her spiritual training.
 The presence of an attractive young woman in the Ashram of a renunciate subjected both Swami Ramdas and Mother Krishnabai to public criticism; the Ashram also lost its initial popularity.
 Later, Mother Krishnabai would recall this period with wry humour: "When the ashram was started at Kasaragod, people were pouring in everyday, group after group for Bhajans and talks.
 They were spending hours together with Papa.
 But when I came to Papa, those people who were so much devoted to him, gradually stayed away and in a short time there used to be none there except Papa, myself and some crows."

 Krishnabai, however, persevered, and achieved the state of nirvikalpa samadhi that takes the practitioner beyond all mental concepts and images.
 Shortly afterwards, strangers entered the ashram at night and attempted to assault her.
 Though she was not harmed, Swami Ramdas decided to abandon the Ashram that night.